 Show your beauty is more than skin deep

-Can you believe it’s been five years since the European Union banned the sale of cosmetics tested on animals?
+Can you believe it’s been six years since the European Union banned the sale of cosmetics tested on animals?

 They said it could never happen.
 They said it was necessary to test cosmetic chemicals on animals.
 They said the international trade would collapse and the whole industry would be a shambles.